alexanderadolfodiaz017-oss/CustomFoodShopCapstone/README.md

 ---

+## 📦 Java Classes Overview

+### 🏁 Main.java
+Runs the entire application and launches the main menu.

+### 📋 Menu.java
+Displays all menus (burgers, drinks, sides, checkout) and handles user choices.

+### 🛒 Order.java
+Stores all selected items, calculates totals, and builds the final order summary.

+### 🍔 Burger.java
+Represents a customizable burger (type, size, toppings, special option) and calculates pricing.

+### 🌶️ Topping.java
+Represents each topping and whether it is regular or premium.

+### 🥤 Drink.java
+Stores drink type + size and calculates drink prices.

+### 🍟 Side.java
+Represents side items such as fries, churros, or nachos with fixed pricing.

+### 🧾 ReceiptWriter.java
+Generates and saves timestamped receipts in the `/receipts` folder.

+---

 ## 📝 Project Description
 The **Jalisco Grill by Los Díaz** is a console-based point-of-sale system where customers can fully customize their food orders.